That1M8Head/QVSED/README.md

 On *nix systems, the configuration file will be stored at `~/.config/QVSED/config.py`, where `~` is your home directory (`/home/<username>`).

-As of QVSED 1.3.0, you can customise the font and the colour scheme.
+As of QVSED 1.3.0, you can customise the colour scheme in addition to the font.
 For a list of sample colour schemes, [go here](COLOURS.md).

 ```python
 # The default QVSED config.